MerlinSting/vm-scripts/README.md

     ```bash
     sudo bash <(curl -s [https://raw.githubusercontent.com/MerlinSting/vm-scripts/refs/heads/main/smb/setup_smb.sh](https://raw.githubusercontent.com/MerlinSting/vm-scripts/refs/heads/main/smb/setup_smb.sh))
     ```
-    * Replace `yourusername` and `yourrepository` with your GitHub username and repository name.
-    * Replace `main` with the branch that contains the script.
-    * This command downloads and executes the script directly without saving it to disk.

 2.  **Follow the prompts:** Enter the SMB share details, username, password, and UID/GID.